 But keep in mind that even filing a simple Chapter 7 bankruptcy requires a fair amount of time and research on your part.
-If you want to successfully complete your case, obtain a discharge, and not put any of your property at risk, you have to:
+If you want to complete your case, obtain a discharge, and not put any of your property at risk, you have to:

 Chapter 13 bankruptcy is a powerful financial tool that can allow you to:

-While having a bankruptcy lawyer on your side will almost always be better than filing on your own, not all debtors can afford an attorney.
-(Learn more about your options if you can’t afford a bankruptcy attorney.)
+While having a bankruptcy lawyer on your side will almost always be better than filing yourself, not all debtors can afford legal counsel.
+If it isn’t a possibility, you might consider: